 In the end, after a lot of traipsing up and down the main strip in Máncora, we found a tuk-tuk driver willing to take us to El Ñuro and back for sixty Soles.
 This included stopping at a beachfront restaurant in Organos that was obviously paying drivers to bring them unwitting customers.
 The price seemed a bit much, but it was getting late and I was getting frustrated, so in the end we just paid the tuk-tuk driver and went.

-It was just passed midday when we finally arrived at the pier, but there were still a dozen or so turtles swimming around.
-We had to pay ten Soles to enter the pier and from there we had the choice of either viewing the turtles from the pier or paying a few more Soles to swim in a small roped off area.
-A third option was to pay another ten Soles for a boat trip.
-This was starting to feel like very much the tourist trap.
-We opted for the boat trip.
+It was just past midday when we finally arrived at the pier in El Ñuro.
+Luckily there were still a dozen or so turtles swimming around the wharf.
+It cost ten Soles to access the dock and view the turtles.
+For a few more Soles it was possible to swim in a small roped off area next to the pier.
+There was also the option of paying another ten Soles for a boat trip.
+It was starting to feel very much the tourist trap, but we opted for the boat trip.

 Swimming With The Turtles

 We boarded the small boat with about ten other tourists.
 Life jackets, but no masks or goggles, were handed out.
 The boat soon set off and did a rather needless large circle from the right side of the pier back around to the left side of the pier.
 It took about twenty minutes, but apparently you can see dolphins (so they told me).
 We didn’t see anything.
 In the end, the boat set anchor about ten yards from the roped off area next to the pier and we were told to jump in.